Kyle-Hermens/s3multiframesink/README.md

 ## Usage
 To use this plugin, it is recommended that you run the Dockerfile provided in the project, and execute the gstreamer pipeline from a shell inside of the resulting container.
 This saves you from installing all of the gstreamer dependencies and creating the appropriate environment variables.
 However, you will need to create a .aws folder in the project with the appropriate
-[credentials](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md) for the S3 bucket, as documented [here](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md) .
+[credentials](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md) for the S3 bucket, as documented [here](https://github.com/rusoto/rusoto/blob/master/AWS-CREDENTIALS.md).
-If you wish to apply the plugin to a new video file, ensure that the file ends up in the running container, either via docker cp or by having it within the project directory before the image is generated.
+If you wish to apply the plugin to a new video file, ensure that the file ends up in the running container, either via [docker cp](https://docs.docker.com/engine/reference/commandline/cp/) or by having it within the project directory before the image is generated.
 The plugin's [sink cap](https://gstreamer.freedesktop.org/documentation/additional/design/caps.html?gi-language=c) only accepts image data, so one of the preceding plugins in the pipeline should be one that produces [image data](https://gstreamer.freedesktop.org/documentation/plugin-development/advanced/media-types.html?gi-language=c), like ```pngenc``` or ```jpegenc```.

 ### Build the Container
 ```